cronologic-de/ug_ndigo6g/source/hardware/functionality/adc_modes.rst

 ~~~~~~~~~

 Depending on the board configuration, the analog input signal is quantized
-to 8 or 10 bits.
+to 12 bits.
 However, the board always scales and offsets the data
 to 16-bit signed data centered around 0.

 Data processing such as trigger detection or packet building are always